Kunnalpatil/Movie-Recommendation-system/README.md

 # Movie-Recommendation-system : Project Overwiew
 * Content-Based movie recommendation system
 * The data upto 2017 was taken from kaggle.
-* Data for years 2018 and 2019 is scrapped from wikipedia.
+* Names of movies launched from years 2018 to 2022 is scrapped from wikipedia and thier corresponding genres, overview amd movie id is gathered using tmdb api
-* Data is cleaned and preprocessed for use.
+* Data is cleaned and preprocessed using various techniques for use
-* The recommendation system will be working on Cosine Similarity.
+* The recommendation system is working on Cosine Similarity.

-### The project is not completely ready yet but have a look through the notebooks uploaded.